County of Santa Barbara

 COUNTY HEALTH DEPARTMENT

-of Santa Maria Fire Department for installation and service of public microchip scanning
+Santa Maria Fire Department for installation and service of public microchip scanning stations by

-Santa Barbara County Animal Care Foundation of twenty (20) microchip scanners, utility
+Barbara County Animal Care Foundation of twenty (20) microchip scanners, utility boxes, and

 c) Approve and authorize the Chair to execute a MOU between the City of Santa Maria Fire

-than five (5) microchip scanning stations for the period of two years from the date the MOU
+five (5) microchip scanning stations for the period of two years from the date the MOU is executed

 d) Determine that the recommended actions are not a project within the meaning of California